Standard C++ Modules

 ...

-When clang-scan-deps detects -MF option, clang-scan-deps will try to write the dependency information for headers to the file specified by -MF.
+When clang-scan-deps detects the -MF option, it will try to write the dependency information for headers to the file specified by -MF.

 Possible Issues: Failed to find system headers

-In case the users encounter errors like fatal error: 'stddef.h' file not found, probably the specified <path-to-compiler-executable>/clang++ refers to a symlink instead a real binary.
-There are 4 potential solutions to the problem:
+If encountering an error like fatal error: 'stddef.h' file not found, the specified <path-to-compiler-executable>/clang++ probably refers to a symlink instead a real binary.
+There are four potential solutions to the problem:

-• (3) Build systems that use a compilation database as the input for clang-scan-deps scanner, the build system can add the flag --resource-dir-recipe invoke-compiler to the clang-scan-deps scanner to calculate the resources directory dynamically.
+3. For build systems that use a compilation database as the input for clang-scan-deps, the build system can add the --resource-dir-recipe invoke-compiler option when executing clang-scan-deps to calculate the resource directory dynamically.
 The calculation happens only once for a unique <path-to-compiler-executable>/clang++.

-• (4) For build systems that invokes the clang-scan-deps scanner per file, repeatedly calculating the resource directory may be inefficient.
-In such cases, the build system can cache the resource directory by itself and pass -resource-dir <resource-dir> explicitly in the command line options:
+4. For build systems that invoke clang-scan-deps per file, repeatedly calculating the resource directory may be inefficient.
+In such cases, the build system can cache the resource directory and specify -resource-dir <resource-dir> explicitly, as in:

 $ clang-scan-deps -format=p1689 -- <path-to-compiler-executable>/clang++ -std=c++20 -resource-dir <resource-dir> mod.cppm -c -o mod.o